iloncka-ds/culicidaelab-server/README.md

    The frontend will open at `http://localhost:8765`.

----

 #### Option 2: Running on a Virtual Server (e.g., cloud VM)

 First, you need to determine the IP address of your virtual server.
-These instructions will guide you through running the application on a virtual server with the public IP address 214.177.73.81.
+These instructions will guide you through running the application on a virtual server with the public IP address 214.177.73.81 as an example.
+You should replace it with the address of your virtual server.

 ##### Step 1: Configure Environment Variables

 Before starting the app, set the following environment variables to ensure correct asset loading and API communication: